FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 # 4. Extracted Information Constraints

-GEDCOM X provides a specific definition for __*extracted information*__ that is used to refer to a set of constraints that MUST be applied to conclusion data that is identified as extracted information using the `extracted` property.
+GEDCOM X provides a specific definition for "extracted information" that is used to refer to a set of constraints that MUST be applied to conclusion data that is identified as extracted information using the `extracted` property.

 When a conclusion is identified as `extracted`, it means that the data is to be treated as having been extracted from a